 6 – If at this point there is water on the floor or the machine keeps going into error mode, throw it away and order a new one.
 Otherwise, it should now be heating up and the front panel status light will start glowing from off to full.

 7 – Edit the Autofill Timeout value again to return it to a low value.
 15 seconds is recommended, but you can make it longer if required.

 8 – Keep an eye on it for a half hour or so while it builds its first head of steam – its had a long journey after all.
 You can monitor the boiler temperature with the controller interface – just navigate forward through the menus till you reach the “Exit” option and then press the middle button once – this will return you to the operating display.

-9 – In about 45 minutes or an hour, once the cover of the group is hot to the touch, you are ready to make your first coffee 🙂
+9 – In about an hour, once the cover of the group is hot to the touch, you are ready to make your first coffee 🙂

 Or just get in touch and I’ll talk you through it…